 Modelled on the bustling workingman’s dining halls of Bangkok, Chin Chin is a fun and modern take on casual, street-inspired Asian food, with an emphasis on shared plates and flexible, come-any-time dining.

-In keeping with Melbourne’s penchant for informal yet stylish dining, restaurateur Chris Lucas (Pearl, ex-Botanical) was keen to steer away from any notions of formality and uptight dining conventions.
-This means you won’t see uniforms on the staff, you won’t need to book, and better still, you can happily rock up at late and eat like a king.
+In keeping with Melbourne’s penchant for informal yet stylish dining, restaurateur Chris Lucas (Kong, Baby) was keen to steer away from any notions of formality and uptight dining conventions.
+This means you won’t see uniforms on the staff, you won’t need a booking, and better still, you can happily rock up late in the evening and eat like a king.

 The flexible, pan-Asian menu makes it easy to get adventurous with lots of little dishes: dumplings, son-in-law eggs, Thai-style crunchy school prawns or suckling pig pancake rolls.
 There are plenty of Asian-inspired soups and larger format dishes to choose from, as well as the Feed Me, a multi-course chef’s selection.

 The all-Australian wine list is another unconventional feature, supporting strictly local, artisan talent and making a point of naming the makers, not just the labels.
 Cocktails too are a focus, with plenty of creatively Asian takes on the classics.
 Of course once you've finished eating (or if you are having trouble getting a table) you can scoot downstairs to Go Go.